-Note that that Statistics Canada includes single-detached homes with secondary units within the definition of a duplex.
-Furthermore, a duplex is defined by Statistics Canada as units that are stacked, not side-by-side as generally understood in BC. • The majority of dwellings in Electoral Area A were constructed pre-1990, with lower but gradually growing levels of construction since 2000.
+- Single-detached homes account for the largest share of the housing supply, comprising 87% (3,240 units). - Note that that Statistics Canada includes single-detached homes with secondary units within the definition of a duplex.
+Furthermore, a duplex is defined by Statistics Canada as units that are stacked, not side-by-side as generally understood in BC.

+• The majority of dwellings in Electoral Area C were constructed between 1960 to 1990, with relatively minor levels of construction since 2000.